Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 Desember 2025 03.35.05 UTC
+- WIB: Kamis, 18 Desember 2025 04.30.19 UTC
-- WITA: Kamis, 18 Desember 2025 04.35.05 UTC
+- WITA: Kamis, 18 Desember 2025 05.30.19 UTC
-- WIT: Kamis, 18 Desember 2025 05.35.05 UTC
+- WIT: Kamis, 18 Desember 2025 06.30.19 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude